ufz/ogs/web/content/docs/devguide/development-workflows/code-format.md

 ## Build targets

-You can run `clang-format` and `cmake-format` on the OGS code base by building the following targets:
+You can run `clang-format` and `cmake-format` on the full OGS code base by building the following targets:

 | Language | Shows formatting | Applies formatting |
 | -------- | ---------------- | ------------------ |